Hi, I'm historian Claire Ridgway

 You can find my books on Amazon at http://viewauthor.at/claireridgwayShow More

-Don’t forget to like, subscribe, and hit the notification bell for more Tudor history deep dives!
+Don’t forget to like, comment, and subscribe for more deep dives into Tudor and Stuart history!

 Join this channel to get access to perks: